slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
 -- Louis L’amour [1908]*

+> *"Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming."
+-- John Wooden [1910]*

 > *"Most overnight successes take at least 5 years.
 Budget your life accordingly." (...)
 "Recipe for success: under-promise and over-deliver." (...)
 "Show up.
 Keep showing up.
 Somebody successful said: 99% of success is just showing up."